VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

   - Ghost and Toast had a job at a library \[22:29 - *Scary Ghost HUNT Horror Map (Pt.2/FINALE)*]
   - Ghost and Toast had plans for a vacation in Hawaii \[19:20 - *Johnny Ghost L4D*]
   - Toast has seen Ghost clip through the wall before due to a nuclear reactor having an effect on Ghost's left leg as a karate test; Ghost denies it \[*14:21 - Funny Balloon Boy*]
+  - Toast once spent 2 1/2 weeks as a goldfish because of an incident with a magic wand \[2:59 - *FNAF 2 In Gmod*]
+    - A cat got him out of the bowl and Ghost had to shrink himself down to a goldfish to save him
+      - Toast learned how to walk as a goldfish
+      - Toast has been afraid of water ever since
   - They built a wagon out of old cereal boxes \[3:54 - *Big Dragon Mod*]
   - Ghost and Toast use to eat pineapples together \[10:52 - *Big Dragon Mod*]
   - He and Ghost used to bobsled down the roof of a house \[2:15 - *Tom and Jerry!]